-I grew up in rural Norfolk amongst the sugar beet fields, but backing on to the fens, and spending lots of time running wild, falling in ponds and setting fire to things.
-Moving into the city at the age of 17 I swore I’d never live in the countryside again (well, most decisions at the age of 17 aren’t binding).
-My first degree reflected my two main interests, Biology with European Studies (French) and I followed that on a botanical survey course with the Scottish Wildlife Trust for about nine months before working as a Park Ranger in Southwark (South East London).
-My second degree, a European Master in Environment Management focussing in river basin management involved four months in darkest Belgium, three months in Parma, Italy, and a project with the French LPO (Ligue pour la Protection des Oiseaux) and Royal Holloway, with Rob Mcinnes as my supervisor (our paths would cross again.
-A lot.)
+My first degree reflected my two main interests, Biology and French followed by a botanical survey course with the Scottish Wildlife Trust for about nine months before working as a Park Ranger in Southwark (South East London).
+My second degree, a European Masters in Environment Management focussing in river basin management involved four months in francophone Belgium, three months in Parma, Italy, and a project with the French LPO.

-Following that I worked again at Southwark Council and with a Groundwork Trust in South London for few years focussing on public engagement and education work around open spaces and as part of urban regeneration projects.
-This gave me a great understanding of the importance of including people in decision making, particularly about their environment, and how this can be done in a meaningful way.
-Escaping from London in 2004 I work with the Wildlife Trusts on a national scheme to promote joint work between the Trusts, the water industry and the Environment Agency to find wildlife friendly ways of managing water quality at catchment level.
+From 1996 I worked in South London focussing on public engagement and education work around open spaces as part of urban regeneration projects.
+This gave me an understanding of the importance of including people in decision-making, particularly about their environment.
+From 2004 I worked with the Wildlife Trusts on a national scheme to promote joint work between the Trusts, the water industry and the Environment Agency to find wildlife friendly ways of managing water quality at catchment level.

-Wetland Link International (WLI) is a global support network for those working in wetland centres, or delivering engagement and education activities on site.
-It is part of the Ramsar Convention’s CEPA programme (Communication, Education, Participation and Awareness Raising).
-With just over 300 member centres, the initiative works through a regional approach, with steering groups at continental level, made up of a mix of network representatives, wetland centres professionals and wetland specialists.
+I joined WWT in 2008 taking on Wetland Link International (WLI) a global support network for those working in wetland centres.
+It is linked to the Ramsar Convention’s CEPA programme (Communication, Education, Participation and Awareness Raising).
+With over 300 member centres, the initiative works through a regional approach, with steering groups at continental level, made up of a mix of network representatives, wetland centres professionals and wetland specialists.

-I have good facilitation skills, and am used to working in an international environment, and have good links at international level as well as local wetland centres across the globe.
+After over a decade at WWT, I have extensive links at international level as well as local wetland centres across the globe.